drewkhoury/static-site/README.md

 - [docker-compose.yml](docker-compose.yml) manages the execution of all tasks, and will show details of default working directories, volumes etc
 - [Makefile](Makefile) is your interface this repo, and will help run common tasks for you
 - [setup.sh](setup.sh) will guide you through file/AWS config and have you setup in no time!

+You can make you own modifications to the [Dockerfile](Dockerfile) then run `make rebuild_img` to rebuild the images and start using them.

+You can make changes to other key files if you need to extran functionality, like adding a new make target.

 # About this repo